wzulfikar/lab/hugo/content/posts/steal-like-an-artist.md

 It's a good book, with a lot of takeaways that I can relate.
 Started reading it at 8.50am, finished the reading at 9.45am, and reading it again at 15.00.

-This post contains the things I read from the book, that I want myself to relate back, anytime in the future.
+This post contains the things I read from the book, that I want myself to relate/reflect back, anytime in the future.
 All credits goes back to the author –– thanks for writing the book!

 <p class="text-center">***</p>